 Then there is the use of cover crops.
 According to researchers, cover crop residue can create an unfavorable environment for weeds by reducing the light and moisture available for germinating their seeds.
 In one study, preemergence herbicides were also added to an integrated program using cover crops and it found that Palmer amaranth population density and seed production were significantly reduced compared with using a glyphosate-only program.

-“Our study shows that farmers diversifying their weed management program can reduce both the prevalence of resistant weeds and the size of the soil seedback,” says Dr. Nicholas Korres from the University of Kansas.
+“Our study shows that farmers diversifying their weed management program can reduce both the prevalence of resistant weeds and the size of the soil seedback,” says Dr. Nicholas Korres from the University of Arkansas.
 “This can help extend the useful life of the herbicides they rely on for weed control.”